 Category: ISO-25010/Security/Confidentiality

-Statement: Cryptography algorithms used for encryption and signing MUST use the latest current released versions.
+Statement: Cryptography algorithms used for encryption and signing must use the latest current released versions.

 Rationale: Security relies on using best practice industry standards and remaining ahead of the capabilities of nefarious actors.

 Details: For example, TLS 1.3 or better must be used for HTTP/S. Message Encryption is acceptable if Channel Encryption is not technically feasible.